criteo/biggraphite/CONTRIBUTING.md

 $ export CASSANDRA_HOME=$(pwd)/apache-cassandra-${CASSANDRA_VERSION}
 ```

-If you're planning to run tests, you'll also need to mount /tmp as tmpfs unless
+Cassandra tests generate a lot of I/O, so if you're planning to run tests, you'll also need
-you have a fast SSD.
+to mount /tmp as tmpfs unless you have a fast SSD.

 ### Running tests